 Once the tooth has been pulled, blood will often form in the socket which is totally normal.
-We will pack a gauze pad into this socket and have you gently bite down on it to help that stop.
+A gauze pad is placed on to the socket which you gently bite down on to help bleeding stop.
 Sometimes we will place a few stitches – usually self-dissolving – to close the gum over the extraction site.

 Bone Graft, Tissue

 The success of a dental implant and its ability to support a new restoration is very much dependent upon how much bone is available in the site where the implant is to be placed.
 There are lots of things that affect bone volume including periodontal (gum) disease, trauma, and infections, not to mention it is not unusual to open a site in the mouth for implant placement and find out that some of the critical supporting bone is missing, or porous.

 However, there is always a solution.
 We have great techniques available in modern dentistry to replace missing bone.
 In most cases, we can increase the height, volume and width of jaw bone during the same appointment as implant placement.

 We will have a clear idea of when additional bone will be necessary before starting the placement of a dental implant or extraction.
 Replacing missing bone or adding to the existing bone is sometimes essential to the success of a dental implant and the restoration that follows.